mo-sangha/book/chapters/3.typ

 = #todo([Pure Effortlessness])

+Like knowing you have always been at the top of a mountain, there is a release into what has always been here: purely present awareness.
+Like letting a fire die out by itself, we can now allow mental/emotional conditioned patterns, including the root pattern of egoic apprehension, to exhaust.
+Previously, we were orientated into the fire, but now we are like space itself in which the fire is burning.
+Pure effortless abiding is accompanied by constant self-liberation or self-harmonization.
+Now the very mind which was seeking is allowed to invert as awareness, non-dual mind.

-Now the four togal visions have reversed since awareness is "taking over."
+In regards to the elements and reality itself, now the four togal visions have reversed and awareness is beginning to saturate body, speech, mind, and reality as it was once known.
-Visions 4, 3, and 2 are in this phase.
+Togal visions 4, 3, and 2 are in this phase.
-This phase may also correspond with bhumis 2-10, unfolding non-linearly.
+This phase may also correspond with bhumis 2-10 and the jhanas, unfolding non-linearly.

 /////////////////////////////////////////////////////////////////////////////////
 == #todo([Key Point])
 /////////////////////////////////////////////////////////////////////////////////

-The key point in phase 3 is pure effortless abiding as self-liberation.

-The practitioner has familiarized with effortless abiding without the need for any other practices.
-With this comes self-liberation of conditioning and the revelation of enlightenment.
+The key point here is that insubstantiality/emptiness is revealed, conditioned self with all its patterns is liberated in its own place, like a piece of ice melting back into a lake.
+The 8 consciousnesses and 5 elements turn to five non-referential aspects of pure mind, known as the 5 wisdoms.

+#quote(block: true, attribution: [_Naturally Arising Awareness_ @treasure-trove])[ // p.119
+  In atiyoga, great perfection,\
+  it is said that there is no fruition to achieve.\
+  The fruition is not created, but occurs naturally.
+]

+Referentiality is being allowed to subside as the way of abiding, free of karmic conditioning.
+Here the discernment between purity and conditioning is a stark contrast, like knowing whether the hand is making a fist or not.
+Liberation is allowed to naturally take place in the face of non-doing.
+Like a flower slowly being illuminated by the sunrise, the practitioner is taken into complete freedom as awareness fully dawns.

 // In the section "Making Your Free Behavior the Path"
 #quote(block: true, attribution: [Longchenpa, _The Jewel Ship_ @you-are-the-eyes-of-the-world])[